 "Don't worry, Sakura-chan.
 Those two go way back."

-"Yeah, Yuuji-kun was Kiyomi-kun's first assassin.
-She's had a soft spot for him ever since."
+"Yeah, Yuuji was Kiyomi's first attempted-assassin.
+She's had a bit of soft spot for him ever since."

 Kiyomi was the Leaf kunoichi currently suffocating the Iwa nin against the side of her chest.
-The redder his face got, the more she laughed.
+She laughed louder as his face grew redder.

-Sakura worried that this exchange opportunity was going to end before she even got to the hidden village.
+Sakura worried that the Exchange Programme was going to end before she even got to the hidden village.

-"Yeah!
-This guy was such a cutie when he failed to kill me, that I took him out for drinks afterwards just to cheer him up!"
-Kiyomi was pulling the man's shirt up over his head.
+"Hell, this guy was such a cutie when he failed to kill me that I took him out for drinks afterwards just to cheer him up!"
+Kiyomi was pulling the back of the man's shirt up over his head.

 "Excuse me?"
 Sakura turned to look at the other Iwa nin that had spoken up.
-She looked to be in her young teens and, for some reason beyond her comprehension, was wearing a heavily layered outfit from head to toe.
-Her hair hair was covered to obscure most of her face, giving the impression of a very timid person.
+She looked to be in her teens, though it was hard to be certain as she was wearing a heavily layered outfit from head to toe.
+Her head and hair were covered to obscure most of her face, giving the impression of a very timid person.
 "Kiyomi-san, could you please release my sensei.
 His ego is very fragile."

-"Mieko!
-Come on," said sensei protested, groaning sourly.
-Kiyomi laughed and opened her arms, giving Yuuji a hearty clap on the shoulder as he stumbled forward.
+Kiyomi snorted and opened her arms, giving Yuuji a hearty clap on the shoulder as he stumbled forward.

 "Good to see you still have your upbeat attitude, Yuu-chan.
 I like your student..."